-Managed cloud services can be notoriously difficult to maintain, as it’s a complex and ever-changing technology.
+Managed cloud services in AWS & Azure can be notoriously difficult to maintain, as it’s a complex and ever-changing technology.
 One common challenge many businesses face, as a result of this, is significant over-spending.
 In this article, we explain how to maintain a managed cloud service efficiently and effectively while keeping costs under control.

 In today’s digital-first business landscape, where flexible and remote working are the new normal, your cloud investment is no longer just an IT system.
 Your managed cloud service should be seen as the foundation of your entire business.

 Whether you have an Amazon Web Services (AWS) or a Microsoft Azure infrastructure, you can’t afford to underestimate the importance of keeping well-maintained and well-managed cloud services.

 But with so many complex applications and business-critical processes being delivered throughout your organisation from the cloud, that’s obviously easier said than done.

 Having completed your migration, with your cloud deployment up and running, you’ll likely have found costs rising erratically, or dozens of unexpected line items appearing on your monthly bills.
 Either way, if you’re unable to remain within your original budget and don’t fully understand why, you need to take action immediately.